Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory

 Next, we will focus on the boundary marginal parameter $\lB$, which measures the actual deformation of the basic 0-brane boundary state.
-In figure \ref{fig:k=2 inv 2}, we show real and imaginary parts of invariants $E_{1/2,1/2}$, $E_{1,1}$ and $J_{+-}$.
+Figure \ref{fig:k=2 inv 2} shows real and imaginary parts of invariants $E_{1/2,1/2}$, $E_{1,1}$ and $J_{+-}$.
 These invariants have a nontrivial dependence on $\lS$ and we use them to determine the parameter $\lB$ from their complex phases using (\ref{lambda from elw E}) and (\ref{lambda from elw J}).
 The resulting relations $\lB(\lS)$ for the three invariants are plotted in figure \ref{fig:k=2 lambda}.
 We observe that the relation between the two parameters is linear for small $\lS$ as in the traditional approach, but the slope is different (the first coefficient in the expansion is approximately 1.7 instead of 1, see (\ref{lambda fits})).

 In \cite{KudrnaThesis}, we were able to fit the data points with polynomials and use these fits to determine the first four coefficients in the expansion of $\lB(\lS)$ with decent precision.
 In our case, this approach does not work very well.
-Let us have a look at first few coefficients of polynomial fits of the three involved invariants:
+The first few coefficients of polynomial fits of the three involved invariants are

 The mutual agreement is not very good and it gets worse with increasing order.
-Therefore we are not able to extract a reliable parametrization of $\lB(\lS)$.
+Therefore we are not able to extract a reliable parameterization of $\lB(\lS)$.